UKHomeOffice/application-container-platform/how-to-docs/certificates.md

 The above example requires that the DNS zone of the ingress hostname you are adding is located in the AWS account that kube-cert-manager resides, i.e. it has the ability to update records on your behalf.
 Assuming this is not the case you will need to use a HTTP challenge rather than the default DNS one.
 You will need to change your DNS hostname to a CNAME of ingress-external / ingress-internal ENVIRONMENT.acp.homeoffice.gov.uk i.e assuming notprod environment mysite.domain.com -> ingress-external.notprod.acp.homeoffice.gov.uk

-#### **Note: if you are placing your ingress behind the VPN i.e. using the ingress-class `ingress-internal`, the HTTP challenge will not work, please contact the ACP team as you will need to move to delegate you domain to Route53**
+#### **Note: if you are placing your ingress behind the VPN i.e. using the ingress-class `ingress-internal`, the HTTP challenge will not work, please contact the ACP team as you will need to move or delegate your domain to Route53**

 ```shell